 The executive actions include:

 • Establishing four new institutes to boost manufacturing.

 • Conducting a governmentwide review of federal job-training programs.

 • Jawboning businesses, community colleges and labor unions into expanding apprenticeship programs.

 • Creating a volunteer “myRA” savings account to help people save for retirement.

-Obviously, there’s no comparison between the smaller executive actions Obama wants to take and the real laws he wants passed.
+Obviously, there’s no comparison between the small-style executive actions that Obama wants to take and the more expansive legislation he wants passed.